Xchanging: History

 In May 2016, CSC acquired Xchanging plc in a deal valued at £480 million, or approximately US$720 million.

 Notable partners and customers

-Xchanging's partners include Lloyd's of London, Deutsche Bank, Allianz AG, Aon SIA-SSB and others.
+Xchanging's partners include Lloyd's of London, Deutsche Bank, Allianz, Aon SIA-SSB and others.

 Operations

 Xchanging works with large organisations in processing areas such as HR, accounting, technology, customer administration, and procurement.
 Also, industry specific processing includes securities processing and insurance claims processing and others.

 Locations

 Xchanging has offices in ten principal locations - Australia - Insurance and Procurement, France - RTO and Nasdaq, Italy - Monetary Policy and Compensation, Germany, India, Japan, Malaysia, Singapore, the UK and the United States.

 Low-Carbon Shimoga Project

 On Prime Minister David Cameron's visit to India in July 2010, CEO David Andrews revealed plans to create a new low-carbon 1,000 person processing centre, with an option to scale to 2,000, in Shimoga, a tier three town, north-west of Bangalore."